See the Potter & Potter 2014 Devil's Picture Book Catalog. It is a large file so be patient for it to download to your computer. Here

 I began to develop ideas about tarot hermeneutics while facilitating a teleconference that read and discussed Meditations on the Tarot: A Journey into Christian Hermeticism over a two year period.

 During this weekly 2 hour reading and discussion we thoroughly read through this massive work.
 I want to especially acknowledge my fellow-reader-travelers, We together empowered one another to persist and not fudge on difficult allusions or cumbersome sentences.
-Our different talents and knowledges often filled out areas of French Nineteenth Century occultism and hermetic cabalist practice, Masonic lore, anthroposophical pneumatosophy, St. Petersburg Russian tarot theory, Golden Dawn rituals and basic magickal practices, spohiology, Orthodox and Catholic doctrine, theology and ritual, Carmelite works of mystical formation that so often informed our anonymous author's richly nuanced and encyclopedic prose.
+Our different talents and knowledges often filled out areas of biblical hermeneutics, French Nineteenth Century occultism and hermetic cabalist practice, Masonic lore, anthroposophical pneumatosophy, St. Petersburg Russian masonic tarot theory, Golden Dawn rituals and basic magickal practices, sophiology, Orthodox and Catholic doctrine, theology and ritual, Carmelite works of mystical formation that so often informed our anonymous author's richly nuanced and encyclopedic esoteric and symbolic prose.

 Nods of gratitude go to Cynthia Tedesco, David Atwood, Johanna Gargiulo-Sherman, Valery Sherrill, among others for a persistent effort to understand and integrate this esoteric system.

 When I became active and more public as a tarot reader I wrote some notes about Revelations Tarot by Zach Wong for Ferol Humphrey's Living Tarot Meetup.
 I collected them, warts and all into the following pdf.
-They are not copyrighted but it would be a curtsey that if you find some insights in them you wish to exploit or develop some recognition would be appreciated.
+These notes are not copyrighted but it would be a courtesy that if you find some insights in them you wish to exploit or develop, some recognition would be appreciated.
 Note others wrote and contributed to the project too.
 Zach was kind enough to follow the discussion and contribute some encouragement.